 - Ear wash solution

 - Tweezers or hemostat to pluck hair

 How to Clean a Dog’s Ears

-Now that you have the ear cleaning supplies, how exactly do you clean your dog’s ears?
-Most dogs do not like having their ears cleaned, which is why it is important to practice with your dog.
-Some dogs may happily sit in your lap but other dogs may require some form of restraint which is outlined below.
-For photos and additional details about the instructions below see this post from WSU.
+Now that you have the ear cleaning supplies, how exactly do you clean your dog's ears?
+Most dogs dislike having their ears cleaned, which is why it is important to practice with your dog.
+Some dogs may happily sit in your lap, but other dogs may require restraint.
+For photos and additional details about the instructions below, see this post from WSU.